uxlfoundation/oneapi-construction-kit/doc/specifications/mux-compiler-spec.rst

     void getCompilers(compiler::AddCompilerFn add_compiler);

--  ``add_compiler`` - an object that overloads ``operator()`` which informs ComputeAorta about a static instance of ``compiler:Info``.
+-  ``add_compiler`` - an object that overloads ``operator()`` which informs the oneAPI Construction Kit about a static instance of ``compiler:Info``.
    Used to register a specific compiler configuration.

 One way of implementing this requirement is to add a static function to the ``compiler::Info`` object: